CHVivek7/Box-cricket/README.md

 ## Features

-- Create and manage teams and players
+- **Create and Manage Teams and Players:** Effortlessly add, edit, and organize teams and players within the tournament.
-- Schedule matches and record scores
+- **Schedule Matches and Record Scores:** Plan fixtures, automate scheduling, and enter live match results for real-time tracking.
+- **Payment Integration:** Securely collect participation or registration fees using integrated Razorpay payment gateway.
+- **Admin Modules:** Robust admin panels for managing users, overseeing tournament progress, and customizing event settings.
+- **Share Tournament Box:** Instantly share tournament details, team stats, or match results with participants or on social media.
-- Track player statistics and team performance
+- **Comprehensive Statistics:** Generate player leaderboards, team rankings, and insightful match analytics.
-- Generate leaderboards for tournaments
+- **User Authentication and Roles:** Secure login for players, admins, and organizers with role-based access control.
-- User-friendly interface for managing tournaments
+- **Responsive Design:** Intuitive, mobile-friendly user interface for easy access on any device.
+- **Notifications and Updates:** Automated alerts for upcoming matches, score updates, and important announcements.

 ## Installation